-petitioner's claim meets the Table criteria for SIRVA.
-Specifically, petitioner had no history of pain, inflammation or dysfunction of the affected shoulder prior to her vaccination that would explain the alleged symptoms and examination findings occurring after vaccine injection; she more likely than not suffered the onset of pain within forty-eight hours of vaccine administration; her pain and reduced range of motion were limited to the shoulder in which the vaccine was administered; and there is no other condition or abnormality present that would explain petitioner's symptoms.
+[m]edical personnel at the Division of Injury Compensation Programs, Department of Health and Human Services (DICP), have reviewed the facts of this case and concluded that petitioner's alleged injury is consistent with SIRVA, as defined on the Vaccine Injury Table.
+Specifically, petitioner had no apparent history of pain, inflammation or dysfunction in her left shoulder; she more likely than not suffered the onset of pain within forty-eight hours of vaccine administration; her pain and reduced range of motion were limited to the shoulder in which the intramuscular vaccine was administered; and there is no other condition or abnormality present that would explain petitioner's symptoms.
 42 C.F.R. § 100.3(a), (c)(10).
+Therefore, petitioner is entitled to a presumption of vaccine causation.

-Id. at 8.
-Respondent further agrees that "this case was timely filed, that petitioner received her vaccination in the United States, and that petitioner satisfies the statutory severity requirement by suffering the residual effects or complications of her injury for more than six months after vaccine administration."
-Id. (citing 42 U.S.C. §§ 300aa-11(c)(1)(D)(i)).
+Id. at 3.
+Respondent further agrees that

+[w]ith respect to other statutory and jurisdictional issues, the records show that petitioner's claim was timely filed, that the vaccine was received in the United States, and that petitioner satisfies the statutory severity requirement by suffering the residual effects or complications of her injury for more than six months after vaccine administration.
+See 42 U.S.C. §§ 300aa-11(c)(1)(D)(i).
+Petitioner also avers that she has not filed a civil action for her vaccine-related injuries and has "never received any compensation in the form of award" or civil settlement for her vaccine-related injury.
+Petition at 5.
+Thus, based on the record as it now stands, petitioner has satisfied all legal prerequisites for compensation under the Act.